 Unexplained Fertility Challenges

 Herbalism is the art and science of plant medicine, the original medicine.
 As an herbalist, I help people identify patterns of imbalance in their health and support them in empowering themselves to take responsibility for restoring that balance.
 I consider myself a companion more than a guide.
 I was trained by Madelon Hope and Tommy Priester in the tradition of North American herbalism, which has roots in North American indigenous medicine, European folk herbalism, and Galenic medicine.
 I have also benefited from my modest studies of Ayurveda and Traditional Chinese Medicine, my experiences with Unani healing in Kashmir, and my connections to my own Eastern European ancestral medicine.

 It is my intention to see you as a whole person.
 In all of my work, I conscientiously reject mechanistic models that treat symptoms instead of underlying causes.
-And, I recognize that the underlying causes are diverse; a whole picture takes into account one's physical, emotional, intellectual, and spiritual health, as well as seeing a person in relation to other individuals and communities in their lives.
+And, I recognize that the underlying causes of health challenges are diverse; a whole picture takes into account one's physical, emotional, intellectual, and spiritual health, as well as seeing a person in relation to other individuals and communities in their lives.

 Often the herbs come last, and there are so many kinds of medicine that I work with.
 For example, food medicine is a critical component of our work together, and by that I don’t mean that I’m going to force you to impose discipline on your eating.
 Rather, we’ll take a look at what your eating patterns are, identify areas where we can make realistic changes to support your overall goals, and then take it day by day as you need to make it work for you.
 We’ll also discuss healthy foods and possible supplements.
 Other aspects include the quality of rest, stillness, and reflection in your life; movement and exercise; stress management; anxiety and depression; posture; the impacts of trauma; being in nature, and more.